+Target Triple Fig 11.
 Scoring 5 and 4.
-HPS 50

-- Competitors are to adopt the prone position with rifles loaded, made ready and safety catches applied. - 2 Firers are to engage each exposure with one round. - 3 Scores will be communicated to the firing point and spotting discs shown for 25 seconds
+- 1 Competitors are to adopt the standing alert position with rifles loaded, made ready and safety catches applied. - 2 On appearance of the target, firers are to adopt the sitting, kneeling or squatting position and fire two rounds per exposure. - 3 Scores will be communicated to the firing point and spotting discs shown for 25 seconds.